RHIT-CSSE/csse332/homeworks/04_process_lab/README.md

     }

 Then we'll use the stat_loc output that we can retrieve from wait to access the access code.
-Hint: check out "main 3 wait" for the details and pay particular attention to WEXITSTATUS.
+Hint: check out `man 3 wait` for the details and pay particular attention to WEXITSTATUS.

 Once we get this working our output will look like this (this shows